 The City of Cambridge has shaped who I am in many ways.
 I grew up here, and after law school, I returned home with the goal to serve my community.
 I have always been committed to service and have worked actively to develop stronger, more representative communities wherever I have lived.
-I now want to focus my energy on Cambridge.
+It is a privilege to focus my energy on Cambridge.

-I currently work as an attorney at Northeast Legal Aid, a non-profit organization that provides free legal services to low-income and elderly people in northeastern Massachusetts.
+My main commitment is my work as a Cambridge City Councillor.
+I also work about 12 hours a week as an attorney at Northeast Legal Aid, a non-profit organization that provides free legal services to low-income and elderly people in northeastern Massachusetts.
 Specifically, I represent low-income entrepreneurs and small-business owners.
 I help individuals achieve self-sufficiency and get closer to their version of the American dream.
 This work promotes positive, community-based, economic growth.

-I also serve on the Board of Directors of the South Asian Bar Association of Greater Boston and I am a member of the Women’s Bar Association, and the National Organization of Legal Services Workers - UAW Local 2320.
+I am a member of the South Asian Bar Association of Greater Boston, and the Women’s Bar Association, and the National Organization of Legal Services Workers - UAW Local 2320.

-As an active member in the Cambridge community, I am currently a board member of Cambridge School Volunteers, Inc, and the Cambridge Rindge and Latin High School Alumni Association.
-I also serve as a Commissioner on the Cambridge Human Services Commission.
+As an active member in the Cambridge community, I am currently a board member of the Cambridge Rindge and Latin High School Alumni Association.
+I am a former board member of the Cambridge School Volunteers, Inc., and a former Commissioner on the Cambridge Human Services Commission.